Jbleezy/BO2-Reimagined/README.md

 * Each lamp post portal teleports players to a set destination lamp post (randomizes each game)
 * Decreased brightness at Power Station
 * Changed spectator cycle color from grey to black
+* Added missing fog fx to all game modes
+* Added collision to area at Cornfield that was considered out of the map
+* Added "Avenged Sevenfold - Carry On" song (activated by triggering the teddy bear at Farm last)
+* Added "Skrillex - Try It Out" song (activated by triggering the teddy bear at Bus Depot last)
 * Zombies killed by the bus no longer respawn
 * Zombies no longer spawn in the Cornfield Building zone when players are in the Cornfield zone (and vice versa)
 * Zombies spawn in the Outside Power Station zone when players are in the Fog After Power Station zone
 * Zombies spawn in the Warehouse zone when players are in the Fog After Power Station zone
 * Zombies spawn in the Warehouse zone when players are in the Outside Power Station zone before the door between the Power Station Control Room zone and the Warehouse zone is opened
-* Added "Avenged Sevenfold - Carry On" song (activated by triggering the teddy bear at Farm last)
-* Added "Skrillex - Try It Out" song (activated by triggering the teddy bear at Bus Depot last)
+* Fixed bus wheels moving around while the bus wasn't moving
+* Fixed T.E.D.D. moving around while the bus was moving
+* Fixed zombie riser spawn points that were too high above ground
+* Fixed zombie pathing at Cornfield behind the pylon
+* Fixed zombie pathing at Town in Bookstore
+* Survival & Grief: power doors are buyable doors
+* Grief: added Ballistic Knife, Ray Gun, and Ray Gun Mark 2 to the Mystery Box
 * Quest: added "Benn - Just Like You" song
 * Quest: increased pylon powerup drop rate from 4-12 minutes to 2-6 minutes
 * Quest (Maxis): Avogadro step only requires 1 Turbine under the pylon